kitdotnet/Common/README.md

 ### SqlFor

-This class is a factory for constructing T-SQL FOR clauses for temporal table queries.
+This class is a factory for constructing T-SQL `FOR` clauses for temporal table queries.

 ### SqlOrderBy

-This class is a factory for creating T-SQL "ORDER BY" clauses.
+This class is a factory for creating T-SQL `ORDER BY` clauses.

 ### SqlWhere

-This class is a fluent-like factory for creating T-SQL WHERE clauses.
+This class is a fluent-like factory for creating T-SQL `WHERE` clauses.

 ---